 My Grandmother/Great-Aunt/Older Relative used NFP and had several unplanned pregnancies.
 Why would I want to do that?

-The methods of Natural Family Planning that were used just two generations ago were based on a woman having a 28 day cycle and/or ovulating at the same time in each cycle.
+The method of Natural Family Planning that was used just three generations ago was based on a woman having a 28 day cycle and/or ovulating at the same time in each cycle.
 This method was referred to as the "Rhythm" Method.
 While this method worked very well for some women, in many situations it didn't.
-It is now recognized that most women do not have 28 day cycles nor do they ovulate at the same time in each cycle.
+It is now recognized that most women do not have 28-day cycles nor do they ovulate at the same time in each cycle.
 It has also been discovered that many women have fluctuating cycle lengths and that stress can delay ovulation.
 Both of these factors make the Rhythm method less effective.

-Scientific discoveries that have emerged in response to Pope Paul VI's Humanae Vitae have enabled couples to pin-point their specific days of fertility by using their bio-markers.
-This has made modern methods of NFP 99% effective.
+Scientific discoveries that have emerged in response to St. Pope Paul VI's Humanae Vitae have enabled couples to pinpoint their specific days of fertility by using their bio-markers.
+This has made modern methods of NFP 99% effective (theoretical use).

 I have a serious medical problem.
 If I get pregnant, then I could die.
 Isn't NFP too risky for me?